ckunderd/abide/content/explore.md

 +++
 ### OVERVIEW

-Join the Abide Collective for an afternoon on the Detroit Riverfront! **On Sunday, September 29**, You will be able to meet the creative and courageous leaders of the Abide Collective, learn more about the beautiful work they are doing, and build relationships new and old.
+Join the Abide Collective for an afternoon on the Detroit Riverfront! **On Sunday, September 29**, You will be able to meet the creative and courageous leaders of the Abide Collective, learn more about the beautiful work they are doing, and build relationships new and old. **Entrance is at Cullen Plaza, 1340 Atwater St, Detroit MI.** Please enter here, even if you can't park there.

 ##### 3-4 PM Stroll